mellowmarshe/kitter/README.md

 ```

 [POST] /add

+Adds a new post

 ! content       : string   : the content of the post. this must be less than 512 characters.
 ? id            : integer  : the id of the post
 ? author        : string   : the author of the post
 ? author_id     : integer  : the id of the poster
 ? content       : string   : the content of the post
+? hearts        : integer  : the amount of hearts or "likes"
+? hearted_users : string[] : the users that hearted this post
 ? timestamp     : string   : the timestamp of when posted

 curl --header "Content-Type: application/json" \
   --request POST \